Foodstuffs (company): History

-On 7 February 2013, Foodstuffs (Auckland) Ltd and Foodstuffs (Wellington) Co-operative Society Ltd announced that a merger was being planned to bring the two companies together under the name Foodstuffs North Island Ltd. The merged Foodstuffs North Island started trading on 1 September 2013.
+On 7 February 2013, Foodstuffs (Auckland) Ltd and Foodstuffs (Wellington) Co-operative Society Ltd announced a planned merger, proceeding to merge without requesting regulatory approval, unlike the more recent 2023 merger clearance request.
+The merged Foodstuffs North Island entity, ceased to be registered as a co-operative, and started trading on 1 September 2013.

 In September 2017 Foodstuffs announced that they had a goal to stop selling cage eggs by 2027.
 This followed an announcement by Countdown a few months prior that they would stop selling cage eggs by 2024.
 Foodstuffs' Pams brand has been cage free since 2008.

 In August 2018 Foodstuffs announced that beginning on 1 January 2019, they would stop selling plastic bags within their stores.
 In 2022 Foodstuffs North Island announced that 29 of its North Island stores had started using facial recognition technology as a crime prevention measure.

 In November 2023 Foodstuffs proposed to merge Foodstuffs North Island and Foodstuffs South Island into one entity.
 Foodstuffs argued that this would reduce costs due to a lack of duplication.
 However, the Commerce Commission blocked the merger in October 2024, stating that the buying power of the combined entity would be greater than what Foodstuffs North and South Island had individually, which would reduce competition and allow them to purchase from their suppliers at lower prices.

 In February 2024 Foodstuffs North Island began trialling facial recognition technology, in use since 2022, in Pak'nSave and New World stores to detect people who have previously been trespassed.
 The Privacy Commissioner has expressed concerns about the technology's rate of false matches, which occurs higher in people of colour and women.

+On 18 May 2026, Foodstuffs announced that it would be launching a new Club+ loyalty programme across its Pak'nSave, New World and Four Square supermarkets from 15 June 2026.
+The Club+ programme replaces these supermarket's separate loyalty programmes.
+The rollout of Club+ in mid-June 2026 was plagued by several problems including customers having trouble scanning the Club+ app on their phones at check-outs, delays in getting the verification code needed to set up the app, and discounts not appearing until the payment screen.